al-ce/karaml/README.md

   any files other than your `.yaml` config
-- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that doesn't create a working modification, and tell you why (no more hunting for typos in your key codes)
+- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that doesn't create a working modification, and tell you why (no more hunting for typos or missing/extraneous commas in a large JSON object)

 ## ❓ Why this project